Gwendolyn Graham and Cathy Wood: Media

 The case was the basis of the 1992 true crime book Forever and Five Days by Lowell Cauffiel.

 Graham and Wood were featured in two episodes of the TV series The Serial Killers in which they were interviewed about their relationship and crimes.
 They were also featured on an episode of Snapped: Killer Couples.

 The television series American Horror Story tells a highly fictionalized version of their story in its sixth season, Roanoke.
 The duo are depicted as sisters Miranda and Bridget Jane.

+Their case is featured in the fifth episode, titled "Michigan Wolverines", of the fifth season of the show Deadly Sins.

-Jackie, Cathy Wood's daughter, called in to The Howard Stern Show on June 25, 2019 during the news and discussed her mother's story.
+Jackie, Cathy Wood's daughter, called in to The Howard Stern Show on June 25, 2019, during the news and discussed her mother's story.
 "My mom is actually up for parole right now, but the victims' family members are appealing so it's taking a while for her to get out...but she's going to get out."
 She stayed on the air with Howard for about 10 minutes.

 On September 26, 2020, an episode of Oxygen's License To Kill called "A Match Made In Hell" took an in-depth look at the case.